 - Take Notice - Service users are encouraged to take notice of the world around them and how their contribution can bring positive changes to themselves, families and communities.

-- Be Active – numerous outdoor and environmental projects.
+- Be Active - numerous outdoor and environmental projects.
 LUF Boat-a canal barge providing opportunities to learn about waterways, navigation and barge maintenance, also serving as a base for the RRR Fishing Club.
-Referrals to the Challenge Through Sports Initiative, to increase participation in physical activity amongst disadvantaged individuals who have sedentary lifestyles.
+Referrals to the Challenge Through Sports Initiative, to increase participation in physical activity amongst disadvantaged individuals with, who have sedentary lifestyles.

 - Connect - engagement with our community and Families in Recovery groups, Lancashire User Forum (service user group), locality drop ins where service users meet and share their experiences and concerns.